DJFPaul/grandMA2-Chataigne-Module/README.md

 ---
-### ⚠️ Below documentation is pre-release and work in progress.  ⚠️
+### ⚠️ Below documentation is currently active work in progress.  ⚠️
 ---